 Municipal Judge - The Honorable Stuart Wieland

-If you are appearing as a witness, please check in with the bailiff in the courtroom upon arrival.
+If you are appearing as a witness, please check in with the clerk in the courtroom upon arrival.

 To Request a Continuance

-All plea agreements must go through the Village Prosecutor.
-The Prosecutor does accept mail-in please.
+All plea agreements must be presented to the Prosecutor.
 Please contact the court office at (816)452-4539 for further information.
 The Village Prosecutor will be available to meet with attorneys at 4:30 pm on the night of court.